Born 1919 in Carinthia, Austria

 Died 2014 in in Vienna, Austria

-Maria Lassnig is internationally regarded as one of the leading painters of the last two centuries.
+Maria Lassnig is internationally regarded as one of the leading painters of our times.
 She coined and developed the notion of Körpergefühlsmalerei (body awareness painting) through her practice of visually expressing the subjective feeling of the physical body.
-She relied solely on inner sensations for her work, saying: “the only true reality is my feelings, played out within the confines of my body”.
+Lassnig relied solely on inner sensations for her work, saying: “the only true reality is my feelings, played out within the confines of my body”.
 There is a palpable tension between the inner world and external representation in her distorted, expressive self-portraits.
-She depicted herself as she felt, resulting in inventive contortions and exaggerations, painted expressively in extraordinary colors.
+The artist depicted herself as she felt, resulting in inventive contortions and exaggerations, painted expressively in extraordinary colors.

 Although she began her career painting abstract works, she was over time influenced by international movements such as surrealism and cubism, and eventually refined her signature self-representational style — which despite being constantly reinvented, stayed loyal to the theme of translating bodily sensation into a visual language.
 Through this leitmotif her works touch on many other existential questions such as death, political conflicts, technological progress and family.